gabriquaranta/workout-tracker-ios/README.md

   - **Theme Switching**: Choose between light, dark, or automatic (system) appearance modes in the settings.
   - **Bodyweight Tracking**: Set your current bodyweight in the settings.
 Used for relative strength stats.
+  - **Smallest Weight Increment**: Customize the load rounding the app applies so recommendations match the plates you own.

 - **Import & Export**: